Pearls from Your Peers: Adult Unilateral Hearing Loss and Single-Sided Deafness

 What treatments do you offer adults with single-sided deafness (SSD) in your practice?

 There are several factors we consider when offering hearing loss treatment.
 But for those individuals who have hearing loss in one ear where either the severity of the sensitivity loss or poor discrimination ability precludes the use of traditional amplification, we historically relied on devices that do not rehabilitate the impaired ear directly but rather position a microphone near the affected ear and send acoustic information to the normally hearing (or better hearing) ear.
-This approach is known as contralateral routing of signal (CROS), and it can be considered in both surgical and non-surgical management.
+This approach is known as contralateral routing of signal (CROS), and it can be considered in both surgical and non-surgical management (Figure 1).
 In the most familiar application, CROS hearing aids, the microphone from a hearing aid worn on the hearing-impaired ear picks up acoustic information and sends it wirelessly to the receiver of a device worn in the normally hearing ear.
-For individuals with some hearing loss in their better hearing ear, a BiCROS system can provide amplification to accommodate for loss of auditory sensitivity.
+For individuals with some hearing loss in their better hearing ear, a BiCROS system can provide amplification to accommodate for loss of auditory sensitivity (Figure 1).
 A third amplification configuration, known as ampCROS or triCROS, can be used for those with some residual hearing in the poorer ear.
 The acoustic signal is routed from the poorer ear to both ears, which can provide tinnitus suppression and potentially some binaural cues, for the appropriately selected patient.1

-The same rehabilitative principle applies to bone conduction implants, which are placed near the impaired ear and rely upon bone conduction to transmit sound from the hearing impaired to the normally hearing ear.
+The same rehabilitative principle applies to bone conduction implants, which are placed near the impaired ear and rely upon bone conduction to transmit sound from the hearing impaired to the normally hearing ear (Figure 2).
 Like a BiCROS system, these devices can provide some gain for individuals with sensorineural hearing impairment in the better hearing ear, however, these devices generally cannot accommodate more than moderate loss.
 The mechanical transducers in bone conduction devices need to vibrate the skull with sufficient force to stimulate the contralateral cochlea.
 Both the frequency response of the transducers (how much gain they can provide at a given pitch) and individual patients’ transcranial attenuation (the loss of energy that occurs with transmission of vibrations across the skull) limit which individuals can benefit.
 Because of these limitations, non-implantable bone conduction devices are typically not recommended for SSD.

 The newest treatment option for individuals with SSD provides rehabilitation to the hearing-impaired ear.
 The only device in this category is a cochlear implant.
 For many years, we believed that individuals with normally hearing in one ear would reject cochlear implantation because of the challenge of integrating acoustic stimulation in one ear and electrical stimulation in another, but since the FDA approved cochlear implants for SSD in 20191, it has become an increasingly popular treatment.
 Systematic reviews and meta-analyses demonstrate consistently high satisfaction with tinnitus suppression2 and show promising improvements in localization and speech understanding in noise3-5, both auditory tasks that require two ears.